0xROOTPLS/WaveGate/README.md

 WaveGate is an "advanced", visually appealing remote access tool with a plethora of features for the operator.

 # Disclaimer
-- Wavegate is in very early stages of development (1.0) - Please expect potentialy catestrophic bugs.
+- WaveGate is in very early stages of development (1.0) - Please expect potentialy catestrophic bugs.
 I did my best to ensure each module works, but the codebase got so large its hard to keep all the gears working together.
-- Wavegate clients were not designed to be evasive.
+- WaveGate clients were not designed to be evasive.
 It is probably very signaturable.
-- Wavegate was made for the community, and for those who want a great resource for offensive Rust-based RAT features.
+- WaveGate was made for the community, and for those who want a great resource for offensive Rust-based RAT features.
+- WaveGate may have some incomplete features.

 # Features
 - **Remote Shell**: Interactive streamed shell sessions with input/output forwarding.